-Description The property is a semi-detached bungalow.
-Accommodation Ground Floor: Living and Dining room, Kitchen, WC, 3 Bedrooms and Shower Room.
-Gross Internal Floor Area (m2) Approximately 82m2.
+Description The property is a detached bungalow.
+Accommodation Ground Floor: Entrance vestibule, Dining Kitchen, Living Room, Shower Room and 3 Bedrooms.
+Gross Internal Floor Area (m2) Approximately 83m2.
 Neighbourhood and Location The property forms part of an established residential area in the town of Nairn.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Built around 1975.
+Age Built around 1967.
 Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks There are no chimney stacks.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.